ADDICTION TO SOCIAL NETWORK AND ITS CONSEQUENCES

 The effects of social networking are twofold

 On the positive side, social networks can act as valuable tools for professionals.
 They achieve this by assisting young professionals to market their skills and seek business opportunities.
-Social networking sites may also be used to network professionally.
-On the negative side, the Internet is laden with a number of risks associated with online communities.

 Too much surfing of porn sites often affects real-life relationship.